Empower Your Practice

 Customising Templates for Private Practice Scenarios

 The versatility of private practice means that a one size fits all approach rarely works.
 The requirements for a Physiotherapy assessment differ vastly from a GP medication review.
 Therefore, your practice management software must allow for scenario-specific templates.
-This specialisation improves the speed of documentation and ensures that the data captured is relevant to the specific clinical guidelines, such as those issued by NICE.
+This specialisation improves the speed of documentation and ensures that the data captured is relevant to the specific clinical guidelines.

 1. GP Follow-up (Medication Review)